linydub/azureml-greenai-txtsum/research_project/model-card.md

 widget:
 - text: |
     Henry: Hey, is Nate coming over to watch the movie tonight?
     Kevin: Yea, he said he'll be arriving a bit later at around 7 since he gets off of work at 6.
 Have you taken out the garbage yet?
+It's starting to make the kitchen really smell.
     Henry: Oh I forgot.
 I'll do that once I'm finished with my assignment for my math class.
     Kevin: Yea, you should take it out as soon as possible.
-And also, Nate is bringing his girlfriend.
+And also, Nate is bringing his girlfriend too.
     Henry: Nice, I'm really looking forward to seeing them again.
 ---